jence-john/chat-page/README.md

-# Mail UI React
+# Mail  React

-A React-based **Mail/Chat UI** project created for learning and showcasing purposes.
+A React-based **Mail/Chat** project created for learning and showcasing purposes.
 This project demonstrates **modern UI design, reusable components, and a scrollable message interface** similar to Gmail or WhatsApp.

 ---